-The eBay you remember from the early 2000s is not the eBay of 2019.
+The eBay you remember from the early 2000s is not the eBay we know now.

 Today, hundreds of major brands including Adidas, Dyson and Asus are opening eBay storefronts, leveraging it as a channel to sell direct to consumers (D2C).

 While eBay isn’t Amazon, it doesn’t have to be. eBay is doing its own thing and turning the heads of large consumer brands.

 But why?
 What makes selling on eBay worthwhile in an age when you can promote your brand’s own website—or focus squarely on Amazon?

 “[Brands] are coming to eBay because the retail landscape is changing,” CEO Devin Wenig said in an earnings call.
 “They get sales from multiple channels that may not be around in a few years...and eBay is one of the very few at-scale marketplaces in the world, and we don’t compete with our sellers.”

 Therein lies one big attraction to eBay.
 If you’re like most brands who’ve brushed shoulders with Amazon, you likely have your gripes with the ecommerce titan.